CHECK RATES AND AVAILABILITY

 Season: December to April

-All Levels - Unawatuna & Hikkaduwa: The Classic Dive Coasts
+All Levels - Galle to Yala & Dive Spots In Between: The Classic Dive Coasts

-Shallow sites like Coral Gardens offer an easy introduction to diving, with calm conditions and an abundance of marine life that feels immediate and immersive.
+Sri Lanka's southern coastline is home to some of the country's most rewarding and varied diving, stretching from the historic waters off Hikkaduwa, Galle, Unawatuna and Weligama to the remote reefs and offshore pinnacles that lie beyond Yala.
+Shallow sites like Coral Gardens in Hikkaduwa offer an easy introduction to diving, with calm conditions and an abundance of marine life that feels immediate and immersive.
 As you progress, the landscape begins to shift, protected reef systems give way to deeper sites like Black Coral Point, where stronger currents attract larger species and the underwater terrain becomes more dramatic.

 Season: December to April